|

 The following was submitted by Mike's son Chad Strahle:

-by his humor, and lighthearted outlook on life.
-The day at hand
+humor, and lighthearted outlook on life.
+The day at hand was always more

-by those he loved most.
-His remains will be handled by Dobies
+he loved most.
+His remains will be handled by Dobies Funeral Home, Tarpon

 |